weinand/server-ready/README.md

 }
 ```

-If necessary you can supply a `urlFormat` to control the shape of the URI and the value of the `webRoot` property passed to the chrome debugger.
+If necessary you can supply a `uriFormat` to control the shape of the URI and the value of the `webRoot` property passed to the chrome debugger.

 Here are all supported properties and their default values:
 ```ts